Pope Alexander Cooper: Career

-Cooper returned to Australia and began to practise as a barrister at Brisbane in June 1874.
-He became a crown prosecutor in January 1879 and entered the Legislative Assembly of Queensland as member for Bowen.
-On 31 December 1880 he joined the first Thomas McIlwraith ministry as Attorney-General.
-He resigned this position on 6 January 1883 when he was appointed as a supreme court judge for the northern district of Queensland.
-His travelling expenses caused some quarrels.
-In 1895 he became senior puisne judge at Brisbane, and on 21 October 1903 chief justice.
 There was animosity between the Labor government and the judges, playing out through a series of cases challenging government actions and legislation.
 The parliament undermined his security of tenure by passing the Judges Retirement Act 1921 (Qld), the effect of which was that immediately upon proclamation three out of six judges, Cooper and Justices Real and Chubb were compulsorily retired, which permitted the government to appoint new judges, including Thomas McCawley as the new Chief Justice.
 Cooper died on 30 August 1923.

 Pope Alexander Cooper's headstone at Brisbane's Toowong Cemetery.